EarDebbie Kruger

 After finishing high school I spent an extremely important six-month period living in London, where Capital Radio took over 2SM's role as my best-friend broadcaster.
 London has changed and so has Capital but they were great radio days in 1980!

-Overseas music media logos When in Los Angeles it's always a toss-up between Arrow 93, probably the best classic rock station in the world, and KLOS, which mixes classic rock with adult contemporary rock and the funniest breakfast show imaginable.
+Overseas music media logos When in Los Angeles for many years it was always a toss-up between Arrow 93, at one time possibly the best classic rock station in the world, but which is no longer on air, and KLOS, which mixes classic rock with adult contemporary rock and broadcasts the funniest breakfast show imaginable.

 As for music television in the USA, there is nothing that compares to VH1, with its totally addictive Behind The Music series.